Are you a participant?

 Misunderstanding of Lunar New Year vs Chinese New Year

-So, what does Lunar New Year mean?
+So, what does the Lunar New Year mean?
 It is a general name for the traditional New Year in oriental cultures for some East and Southeast countries using the lunar calendar since ancient times.
 It is a festival to celebrate the beginning of the year according to the lunar calendar and lasts for the following 15 days until the full moon.

 Lunar New Year vs Chinese New Year: The latter can be an interchangeable term for Lunar New Year for Chinese people not only in China but also for all overseas Chinese communities from around the world.
 Similar Lunar New Year has a specific name for countries like Vietnamese New Year, Japanese New Year, Korean New Year, and more.